SARAH ROBINSON

 Picture

-Dr Sarah Robinson is an artist and independent creative practice-led researcher, born in Wells, Somerset, UK and now based in Perth, WA.
+Dr Sarah Robinson is an artist and independent creative practice-led researcher, curator and project manager born in Wells, Somerset, UK and now based in Perth, WA.
 Since studying printmaking at Royal College of Art in London, Robinson has lectured Higher Education and was a founder member of ArtLab Contemporary Print Studio, UK.
-Her PhD was conferred by Edith Cowan in 2017 with a APA Scholarship and ECU Excellence Award.
-Intrinsic to her creative practice-led research Robinson endeavours to ask complex questions that challenge our ways of seeing in an overly digital world.
+Her PhD was conferred by Edith Cowan in 2017 with an APA Scholarship and ECU Excellence Award.
+Intrinsic to her creative practice-led research Robinson endeavors to ask complex questions that challenge our ways of seeing in an overly digital world.
+In 2022, she curated Rising Futures and in 2021 co-curated Transmedial: Expanding Technologies in Contemporary Printmaking.

-Exhibiting internationally, awards include a Highly Commended, Print International (2013), Oriel Wrexham, UK, and a Fremantle Print Award finalist (2021, 2014) with a solo show Potentially Dangerous (2019) at THE LOBBY, WA.
-Robinson has presented her research both nationally and internationally including IMPACT 11 (2022), AAANZ Conference (2017, 2013) IMPACT10 (2018), Society for Literature, Science & the Arts Conference (2015) and CREATEC (2014).
-She has been awarded two joint and one independent DLGSC Research and Creative Development Grants.
-She works as an independent researcher and has founded the NeoEvolution Print Space.
-Robinson is currently collborating on the international project Canopies and Cathedrals: A Culturally Blended Soundscape and Contemporary Print
+Exhibiting internationally, awards include a Highly Commended, Print International (2013), Oriel Wrexham, UK, and a Fremantle Print Award finalist (2021, 2014) with a recent solo show Pro-JECTA: If Finds Could Talk (2024) at The Rockingham Arts Centre, WA.
+Robinson has presented her research both nationally and internationally including a co-authored paper: Transmedial Aesthetics: Printmaking Re-forms Senses in a Technological World.
+The International Journal of New Media, Technology and the Arts (2022), IMPACT 11 (2022), AAANZ Conference (2017, 2013) IMPACT10 (2018).
+She has been awarded five joint and one independent DLGSC Research and Creative Development Grants.

 ORCID ID: 0000-0002-2270-4178